Types

 Entity annotations

 Entities are the core business objects in your data model.
-You declare them with ENTITY() and can define several in a single query:
+You declare them with ENTITY() and link an input to an entity using a type annotation:

 SELECT